riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 "does policy selection".
 If this is the case, then some versions of FDT are "updateless" while others are not.

+https://www.lesswrong.com/posts/pneKTZG9KqnSe2RdQ/two-types-of-updatelessness abram demski distinguishes between "all-upside updatelessness" and "mixed-upside updatelessness".
+Post also talks about policy selection as distinct from updatelessness.

+https://agentfoundations.org/item?id=1711 apparently there is a parameter $f$ here that determines the level of updatelessness.

+"Lately there’s been a bit more doubt about updatelessness (in full generality instead of the partial version attained by policy selection) as being an achievable desiderata." https://agentfoundations.org/item?id=1797 So this also seems to mean that policy selection doesn't necessarily imply updatelessness.

 ## Quoting/dequoting

 * I'm not totally clear on all the intricacies of quoting/dequoting/quining/recursively referring to your decision algorithm.